Simnet-SA/phonegap-auth0/README.md

 });
 ~~~

-Or with specific user name and password (only for providers that support this)
+Or with specific user name and password (only for providers that support this):

 ~~~javascript
 auth0.Login({ connection: "my-db-connection", username: "username", password: "password" }, function (err, result) {